crazy-max/ghaction-container-scan/README.md

 ## About

-GitHub Action to check for vulnerabilities in your Docker image with [Trivy](https://github.com/aquasecurity/trivy).
+GitHub Action to check for vulnerabilities in your container image with [Trivy](https://github.com/aquasecurity/trivy).

 ![Screenshot](.github/scan-action.png)